-At the request of an authorized NMJC official, an individual(s) will be removed from campus by appropriate law enforcement personnel or NMJC Public Safety/Security Personnel, if they present a danger to themselves or others on the campus.
+At the request of an authorized NMJC official, an individual(s) will be removed from campus by appropriate law enforcement personnel or NMJC Campus Safety, if they present a danger to themselves or others on the campus.
 At this time, the individual(s) will be notified that further attempts to come onto campus will result in a criminal trespass violation.
+The student has two (2) working days to appeal in writing to the Vice President of Student Services, who will review the request and render a written decision within two (2) working days of the request for an appeal.